 A QA engineer resume is not just a story about work experience, knowledge, and skills.
 It is a self-presentation that will make it clear to the recruiter that you can be considered for this position.
 To correctly compose a resume for automatic search, you need to use as many professional words and phrases as possible.
-To manually send a quality assurance resume, you need to adapt it to each company and preferably write a cover letter.
+To manually send a quality assurance resume, you need to adapt it to each company and preferably write a QA cover letter.
 Each resume begins with a presentation and description of its purpose.

 Quality assurance resume example: essentials